jellaharshith/Legalish/extension/README.md

 ### 1. Get Your Supabase Anon Key

-**IMPORTANT**: You need to replace the placeholder token with your actual Supabase anon key:
+**CRITICAL**: You need to replace the placeholder token with your actual Supabase anon key:

 1. Go to your [Supabase Dashboard](https://supabase.com/dashboard)
 2. Select your project: `txwilhbitljeeihpvscr`